 In the Kitchen

-8. Making Muffins = Math.
+8. Making muffins = math

 Baking is not only messy fun, it also introduces children to units of measurement—so we say yes to kids in the kitchen!
 Go ahead and bake away, but take the time to explain what you’re measuring.
 For example, make banana bread and talk to your preschooler about size comparisons (like how ½ cup of water compares to 1 cup), or the concept of halves as you cut bananas in half.
 She may not get it right away, but even introducing the idea will go a long way toward building her mathlete brain.

 This one takes a wee bit more set-up time.
 Cut the food label out of a cracker or cereal box, and then cut it into six or seven puzzle pieces.
 This activity simply introduces your preschooler to numbers and percentages used in the world.
 And food labels are something he should be aware of as he ages.
 If you have more than one label, you can compare, say, grams of sugar or calories.
-(Do you need a refresher on interpreting food labels yourself?
-We’ve got you covered.)

-10. Count Your Beans.
+10. Count your beans

 Start with a jar of dried beans and one die.
 Have your child roll the die a couple times and, after each roll, have her count the number of dots on the die face up.
 After she counts the dots, ask her to pull the same number of beans from the jar to create a bean pile.
 Now put, say, five raisins (or other yummy snacks) in a line and tell her you’ll trade her the raisins for the same number of beans.
 She’ll first count the raisins and then count the beans to be traded.
 Continue the game, but try to keep the counting manageable and fun by going no higher than 10.
 The numbers 11 and up are sometimes referred to by preschoolers as “the tricky teens.”